birdflag/birdflag.github.io/_pages/about.md

 description: About the designer
 featured_image: /images/birdflag_logo2-03.png
 ---
 Hello!
 My name is Hannah Fogarty.
-I'm a Charlottesville-based graphic designer, museum professional, and curriculum developer.
+I'm a Charlottesville-based graphic designer, museum professional, and art teacher.
 My love of all things visual is the constant thread in my life.
 <br>
 <br>
-My experience is in 2-dimensional design for the museum, with more recent forays into logo design, advertising, and digital drawing.
+My experience is in branding and publicity, with more recent forays into illustration.
 Contact me at hfogartydesign@gmail.com to talk project ideas!

 ![](/images/IMG_2460.JPG)